kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 ## Introduction

 <p style="text-align:justify">
-In this blogpost I will be explaining the difference between Model centric and data centric Machine Learning.
+In this blogpost I will be explaining the difference between Model centric and Data centric Machine Learning.
-Here I mean Machine Learning as a branch of AI which learns to perform tasks by learning a model from a labelled dataset.
+Here Machine Learning refers to branch of AI which learns to perform tasks by learning a model from a labelled dataset.
 So it would include conventional ML methods and Deep Learning.
 In machine learning we have a dataset and a model with its associated parameters.
 A model which gives relationship between input and output pairs.
 This model could also provide predictions for datapoints not seen in the training set.
-This blogpost aims to address a question: If I have a certain accuracy with a given model and given dataset on a task.
-Can I improve the accuracy of my model by getting more data (data-centric) or focusing improving the model (model-centric)?
+This blogpost aims to address a question: <i>If I have a certain accuracy with a given model and given dataset on a task.
+Can I improve the accuracy of my model by getting more data (data-centric) or improving the model (model-centric)</i>?
-Model centric approach refers to almost all practices to improve a ML model performance that don’t involve gathering a larger dataset or using any external dataset, keeping the dataset fixed.
+Model centric approach refers to almost all practices to improve a ML model performance that don’t involve gathering a larger dataset or using any external dataset that is keeping the dataset fixed.
-While data centric approach refers to improving model performance by incorporating better datasets.
-Performance here strictly refers to “accuracy” of a given model on unseen data.</p>
+While data centric approach refers to improving model performance by incorporating bigger or external datasets.
+Performance here strictly refers to “accuracy” of a given model on unseen data, what you called <i>generalization error</i>.</p>

 ## Priors and Data